calbertts/nodespring/services.md

 # Services

-Services are just modules where you define your business logic, all the modules are instantiated where the application starts
+Services are just modules where you define your business logic, all the modules are instantiated when the application starts.

 <br/>